-A lack of relationships with potential driver variables extends to complete (and total) denitrification (see correlation table (Supplementary Table 4) in Supplementary Material).
+A lack of relationships with potential driver variables can generally be observed across habitats and across denitrification measures (see correlation tables 4, 8 and 12 in Supplementary Material).
 At this stage of the analysis, it is unclear why this should be the case.
-However, the fact that 'large-scale' drivers (i.e. vegetation zone and coast in conjunction with estuary and marsh) explained close to half of the observed variation may mean that the additional variables we characterised, at the quadrat scale, are unimportant.
-This may be compounded by the fact that variables such as porewater were difficult to extract in some marshes within the time available, such that estimates of available nutrients in may not reflect real availability for denitrifiers.
+However, the fact that 'large-scale' drivers in the national saltmarsh study (i.e. vegetation zone and coast in conjunction with estuary and saltmarsh) explained close to half of the observed variation in saltmarsh (and close to three quarters in the seagrass and mudflat study) may mean that the additional variables we characterised, at the quadrat scale, are unimportant.
+This may be compounded by the fact that variables such as porewater were difficult to extract in some saltmarshes within the time available, such that estimates of available nutrients in may not reflect real availability for denitrifiers.

-It may be that a more focussed study on one or two marshes, with multiple variables being collected may help understand how site-specific factors influence denitrification rates.
+It may be that a more focussed study on one or two saltmarshes (or other coastal habitat), with multiple variables being collected may help understand how site-specific factors influence denitrification rates.
 As well as collecting the variables already included, additional work could focus on microbial community composition and their N-cycling genes (e.g. Dini-Andreote et al., 2016; Kearns et al., 2015; Kearns et al., 2019), trace metals such as copper (which can support the production of N_2O -reducing enzymes) and cadmium (which can inhibit N_2O reduction) (Cao et al., 2008; Ding et al., 2025; Sharma et al., 2022), and organic carbon, as a crucial electron donor for the denitrification process.
 Indeed, the ratio of organic carbon to nitrate can be an important driver of complete denitrification (e.g. Stuchiner et al., 2024; Stuchiner & von Fischer, 2022; Zhang et al., 2024).
 Further, it may be that organic carbon better relates to denitrification than organic matter content given there isn't always a 1-to-1 relationship between the two (E. Stuchiner, pers. comm.).
-Understanding what drives the functioning of the microbial community may help explain findings such as the denitrification ratios we observed at Banks marsh, as well as the high variation in denitrification flux for a given high level of mud.
+Understanding what drives the functioning of the microbial community may help explain findings such as the denitrification ratios we observed at Banks saltmarsh, as well as the high variation in denitrification flux for a given high level of mud.
 Overall, the analysis of these variables, for instance on microbial composition and/or their genetic/enzymatic profile, and the gaseous release of compounds such as methane and carbon dioxide, may further strengthen our understanding of the microbial characteristics underlying the denitrification data we present herein.